Comparison

 |---|---|---|---|---|---|

-| Browser engine | Apple WebKit (C++ source-level fork) | Chromium / Chrome | Chromium-based scraping browser | Chromium (Puppeteer) | Chromium / Stagehand |
+| Browser engine | Apple WebKit — our own build of Apple's source code (source-level fork) | Chromium / Chrome | Chromium-based scraping browser | Chromium (Puppeteer) | Chromium / Stagehand |

 | Primary device target | iPhone 15 Pro / 16 Pro / 17 family · iOS 18.7 · Safari 26.4-26.5 | Desktop Chrome | Desktop + mobile UA simulation | Desktop Chrome | Desktop Chrome |

-| Stealth approach | Source-level — no JS-runtime patches | Stealth plugins (puppeteer-extra) | Proprietary anti-detection layer | Stealth headers + rotating proxies | Stealth bundles + AI-assisted |
+| Stealth approach | Built into the source itself — nothing patched over while the page runs | Stealth plugins (puppeteer-extra) | Proprietary anti-detection layer | Stealth headers + rotating proxies | Stealth bundles + AI-assisted |

 | Fingerprint posture | Canvas + WebGL hash matches real-iPhone population | Configurable per session (unique-per-session hashes) | Real-device fingerprint pool (rotated) | Auto-rotated UA + headers | Per-session profiles (unique-per-session) |